Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 • Views can be used as a mechanism to implement row and column level security

-Let’s look at an example of that.
-So how can views be used to implement row and column level security? if you look at the view that we have, this view is basically retaining all Professors within my institute.
+Let's examine an example of this.
+How can views be utilized to enforce row and column level security?
+If we inspect the view we have, it essentially filters out all professors within my institute.

 5

-Now, let us say there is a Michigan State University professor and I want to provide him access only to see Michigan State University professor.
+Now, let's consider a scenario where there is a Michigan State University professor, and I only want to grant them access to view Michigan State University professors.

-In that case, create a view and within the view that return only Michigan State University professors and give access to that view.
-Let’s do that.
+To achieve this, I will create a view that returns only Michigan State University professors, and then grant access to that view.
+Let's proceed with that approach.

 Create View vWTblProfessorMichigan_State_University_Detail